-As part of ring-fencing implementation, Santander UK Group Holdings plc adopted a wide ring-fenced bank model with most of our operations within Santander UK plc, the ring-fenced bank.
-ANTS is outside the RFB and also holds wealth management businesses in the Crown Dependencies, which are not permitted within the ring-fence as they are located outside the UK.
-To optimise the overall funding structure of the bank Santander UK Group Holdings plc is considering the transfer of some RFB assets to ANTS to enable more efficient use of Crown Dependencies deposits.
+As part of ring-fencing implementation, we adopted a wide ring-fenced bank model with most of our operations within Santander UK plc, our ring-fenced bank.
+ANTS is outside the RFB and also holds our wealth management businesses in the Crown Dependencies, which are not permitted within the ring-fence as they are located outside the UK.
+To optimise the overall funding structure of the bank we are considering the transfer of some RFB assets to ANTS to enable more efficient use of Crown Dependencies deposits.